 Eat a diet high in zinc (found in meat, whole grains, seafood, and eggs), selenium (meat, seafood, mushroom, cereals, and Brazil nuts), and vitamin E.

 Keep the testicles cool -- no long, hot baths, hot tubs, or saunas, which can reduce the number of sperm.

 Treatments for Infertility

-A number of factors can cause infertility, so the first step is for your doctor to evaluate you and your partner.
-Infertility treatments can include taking fertility drugs to stimulate ovulation and in vitro fertilization, which involves removing eggs from the ovaries, fertilizing them (shown at left), and then implanting them back into the uterus.
+A number of things can cause infertility.
+The first step is for your doctor to check out you and your partner.
+Infertility treatments can include fertility drugs to stimulate ovulation and in vitro fertilization, which involves removing eggs from the ovaries, fertilizing them (shown at left), and then implanting them into the uterus.

 How Home Pregnancy Tests Work

-Home pregnancy tests check your urine for the "pregnancy hormone," called hCG, that your body produces once a fertilized egg implants in your uterus.
-Usually a home pregnancy test can tell if you're pregnant as early as five days before your first missed period.
-You can get a false negative if you test too early, so repeat the test a few days or a week later.
-Your doctor can provide more accurate results with a blood test.
+Home pregnancy tests check your urine for the "pregnancy hormone," called hCG, that your body makes once a fertilized egg implants in your uterus.
+Some of these tests may be able to tell if you're pregnant as early as 5 days before your first missed period.

 The National Infertility Association.
 Resolve.org: "The Menstrual Cycle," "Tracking Most Fertile Time," The Impact of Environmental Factors, Body Weight & Exercise on Fertility."